 Our other recommended site, SimilarWeb is… well… similar to iSpionage.
 One of the main differences here is that they don’t require you to sign up for an account to test drive their free version.

 Enter the website here and you’ll see the site’s global ranking as well as its ranking within any given country and its ranking with SimilarWeb’s categorization for your site.
 If the site you’re looking up has enough data, use the left-hand menu to toggle between sections that cover everything from referral traffic and social traffic to audience interests and competitor links.
 The competitors section can be especially useful if you’re stuck on where to start for competitors — especially within your weight class.

 In search keywords, the free version of SimilarWeb displays the top 5 keywords for both paid and social, and includes the percentage of traffic that comes from those keywords.
 For example, with WholeWhale.com, we see that 79.3% of our traffic comes from search, and 3.55% of that traffic comes from the term “Facebook ad grant”.
 Click on the magnifying glass next to each keyword to test that search, see how it looks in real-time on Google, and view what other landing pages index for that keyword.

-Want to get into the real nuts and bolts of content marketing?
-Check out our Whole Whale University course to learn more than just the theory behind content marketing and SEO.
+The best way to become familiar with these resources is to start exploring — check out our SimilarWeb and iSpionage review and walkthroughs if you haven’t yet.
+Already a master of these SEO spy tools, and feeling ready to get into the real nuts and bolts of content marketing?
+Our Whole Whale University course will teach you more than just the theory behind content marketing and SEO.
 Discover how to decide what to write and how to write it in order to increase engaged, organic traffic to your site and walk away with clear steps to immediately implement, track, and measure this strategy at your organization.